 What is a Deployment

 The portal is a web application which allows users easily deploy and manage containerized data science workloads.
 These containerized workloads are referred to as deployments; these deployments are individual instances of their respective service.
-These services can be applications such as Jupyter Lab or RStudio, or database tools such as MongoDB or PostgreSQL.
+These services can be applications such as or , or database tools such as or .

 Users have access to a service catalog in the portal of all the available services, from where they are be able to deploy new instances of these services.
 When launching these deployments, users are able to specify certain configuration options such as CPU and RAM allocation or the crendentials they want to use to access the deployments.
 After launching a deployment, users will be able to access it through a web browser where they can use it like any other web based application.
 Once the user no longer needs the deployment, they can terminate it without fear of losing data since these deployments are attached to persistent storage.

 Note, the database deployments cannot be accessed through a browser, instead they can be access from inside another deployment.

 Types of users